fusion-energy/neutronics-workshop/README.md

 can be spun up by anyone going to the following URL.
 This is mainly intended for demonstration purposes and the CPU count is low to keep my costs down.
+For the the best performance there are other options for deployment which take more effort than clicking a link but provide more computing power.
 :point_right: [Try the workshop in your browser](https://neutronics-workshop-4zf6u4tg6a-lz.a.run.app/)

 # Run in the cloud (higher CPU count)